Tomash667/carpg/doc/readme_eng.txt

 * If the load on the client takes too long you can change / add file configuration value of "timeout = X" where X = 1-3600 in seconds after which the player is kicked for timeout.
+* Master server uses ports 8080 and 60481 for communication.

 ===============================================================================
 6) Changes